 - Acceptance – of miseries, failures, and ailments.

-- Commitment – to changing for the better and following the right chain of actions.
+- Commitment – to changing for the better and following a purposeful life.

-In its most basic form, ACT helps people accept their difficulties and move on, leaving the negativities behind.
-Many psychologists believe that ACT is entwined with mindfulness and cognitive restructuring, considering the way it allows us to develop positive thoughts and stick to goal-oriented actions.
+In its most basic form, the theory being ACT therapy is rooted in helping people accept their difficulties and move on, leaving negativities behind.
+Many practitioners associate ACT with mindfulness and cognitive restructuring, considering the way it allows us to develop positive thoughts and stick to goal-oriented actions.

-The principal goal of ACT is to optimize our inner potential.
-It teaches the necessary psychological skills that can help us overcome our painful thoughts and emotions, and also lets us gain meaningful insight into what truly matters to us.
-ACT is goal-oriented, solution-focused, and follows a systematic step-by-step approach in helping clients reach their target in life.
+The principal goal of ACT is to teach the necessary skills to overcome painful thoughts and emotions, and gain meaningful insight into what truly matters to us.
+ACT is goal oriented, solution focused, and follows a systematic step-by-step approach in helping clients reach their target in life.

-- People who are suffering from depression, melancholy, or other mood disorders (Wilson, 1996).
+- People with depression, melancholy, or other mood disorders (Hayes et al., 1996).

-- People who have recently experienced a personal failure such as losing a job, going bankrupt, losing a loved one, divorce, etc..
+- People who have recently experienced a stressful life event such as losing a job, going bankrupt, losing a loved one, divorce.

-- Psychotic patients with problems such as hallucinations, affective impairment, and severe melancholia (Gaudiano and Herbert, 2006).
+- Patients with problems such as hallucinations, affective impairment, and severe melancholia (Gaudiano & Herbert, 2006).

 - Individuals with self-doubt and low self-esteem.

-- People experiencing social phobia, obsessions, communication barriers, destructive self-thoughts, and limiting beliefs (Twohig, Hayes, and Masuda, 2006).
+- People experiencing social phobia, obsessions, communication barriers, destructive self-thoughts, and limiting beliefs (Twohig, Hayes, & Masuda, 2006).

 - Professionals who are looking for a shift of mindset for increasing their productivity at work.

-- Couples who are struggling to regain the balance in their marital life (Jacobson and Christensen, 1996).
+- Couples who are struggling to regain the balance in their marital life (Jacobson & Christensen, 1996).

 A Look at the Theory and Core Processes

-ACT operates on a theoretical framework that addresses basic human needs of happiness and pleasure.
-The tenets of ACT theory disowns any cognitive bias that could create space for discrimination or reservation.
-Letting individuals accept their flawed entities and at the same time training them to outgrow the unwanted feelings, is the main idea of ACT practices.
+The theoretical framework of ACT addresses the basic human needs of happiness and pleasure.
+Letting individuals accept their flaws and training them to outgrow unwanted feelings are the main ideas behind ACT counseling theory.

-The core concept of ACT is to promote ‘psychological flexibility,’ and it does so by following six major principles or core processes.
-These processes are interconnected and often overlapping with each other.
+The core concept of ACT is to promote psychological flexibility by following six major (interconnected and often overlapping) principles.
 Together they aim to increase mental flexibility in given capacities and make us more aware of ourselves and others (Harris, 2006).

-Acceptance, as opposed to avoidance, involves full recognition and awareness of our feelings, without trying to change them.
-For example, a person with obsessive thoughts learns to accept them as things that exist in his mind, but are unreasonable and painful.
+Acceptance involves full recognition and awareness of our feelings, without trying to change them.
+For example learns to accept their obsessive thoughts as things that exist in their mind, acknowledging they are unreasonable and painful.

-Instead of trying to control or forcefully change our thoughts, ACT allows us to accept them in the first place and consciously replace the painful feelings with positive and uplifting ones.
+Instead of trying to control or forcefully change our thoughts, ACT therapy allows us to accept them and consciously replace painful feelings with positive and uplifting ones.

 Cognitive defusion alters the way our thoughts affect us.
 By using this component, ACT reduces the impact of undesirable and limiting beliefs that cause stress.
-For example, ACT facilitators may encourage their clients to practice methods like speaking out thoughts loudly, naming them, and labeling them until it seems to be ineffective.
+For example, ACT facilitators may encourage their clients to practice methods like speaking thoughts out loud, naming them, and labeling them until they seem to be ineffective.

-The theory of ACT believes that rather than changing what we think, it is more natural and more effective to change the way we feel about what we believe.
+ACT counseling theory asserts that rather than changing what we think, it is more natural and more effective to change the way we feel about what we believe.

-Acceptance, which is the basis of ACT, lies in being present in ‘now’ and being alert to what is happening at the moment.
+Acceptance, which is the basis of ACT, lies in being present and alert to what is happening in the moment.